emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ### Complex queries

 Besides simple SFW (`SELECT-FROM-WHERE`) queries, the SQL plugin supports complex queries such as subquery, join, union, and minus.
-These queries operate on more than one OpenSearch index.
+These queries operate on more than one Enegry Logserver index.
 To examine how these queries execute behind the scenes, use the `explain` operation.

 #### Joins

-OpenSearch SQL supports inner joins, cross joins, and left outer joins.
+Enegry Logserver SQL supports inner joins, cross joins, and left outer joins.

 ##### Constraints